We use some essential cookies to make this website work.

 We’d like to set additional cookies to understand how you use forestresearch.gov.uk, remember your settings and improve our services.

 Targeting Neuropeptide Hormones to Control Forest Pest Damage

-The Neurostresspep project is an international collaboration working to identify and explore the effects of naturally occurring insect neurohormones for the control of damaging pest insects, whilst preserving beneficial insect species.
-Forest Research is working on an important forestry pest, the pine weevil (Hylobius abietis), to test whether the damage it typically does can be reduced using neuropeptide hormones, without the need for traditional chemical control.
+The Neurostresspep project was an international collaboration to identify and explore the effects of naturally occurring insect neurohormones for the control of damaging pest insects, whilst preserving beneficial insect species.
+As part of this project, Forest Research worked on an important forestry pest, the pine weevil (Hylobius abietis), to test whether the damage it typically does could be reduced using neuropeptide hormones, without the need for traditional chemical control.

-The Neurostresspep project is funded for 4 years from June 2015 – May 2019.
-We are currently researching the influence of a range of neuropeptide compounds on the physiology of pine weevil, and assessing how this might influence the severity of damage the weevils do to young replanted trees.
+The Neurostresspep project was funded for 4 years from June 2015 – May 2019.
+During this time we researched the influence of a range of neuropeptide compounds on the physiology of pine weevil, and assessed how this might influence the severity of damage the weevils do to young replanted trees.

 The project involves 14 international partners with a broad range of expertise, from the lab to the field.

 This project is primarily funded by the European Union under the Horizon 2020 programme, with additional support from the Forestry Commission under the ‘Advice and scientific support for tree health’ programme.